Skip to content

 • “Compare these two drill sets for me.”

-You can attach photos to your message for the AI to analyze.
-This is great when a customer brings in a part and you need to identify it.
-See the Image Recognition guide for details.
+You can attach photos to your message for the AI to analyze — great when a customer brings in a part you need to identify.
+See the Image Recognition guide for what the AI can do with an image.

 Use the barcode scanner to reference a specific product in your question.
 Scan the item and the AI will pull up the matching product so you can ask follow-up questions about it.